CoinXu/worker-thread/README.md

 })
 ```

-Final, use worker in main thread.
+Final, use the worker in main thread.
 ```js
 import Manager from '../lib/Manager' import SampleWorker from './worker'